frePPLe/frepple/doc/user-guide/modeling-wizard/master-data/items.rst

 =======
-Item
+Items
 =======

-The item table contains all the items of your supply chain.
+The Items table contains all the items that you want to manage in your supply chain.

 Key Fields